altruizim101/Final-Project/README.md

 7) make recommnedations using optimal ML algorithm with most important Features.

 ## Data Visualization & Understanding -
+Data Visualization is an essential step before ML modeling because it helps in understanding the structure & quality of the data.
+Visualizing features in the data allows us to identify patterns & relationships between variables that may influence model performance.
+It also helps detect missing values, outliers, and data imbalance that could negatively affect modeling process.
+This step aids in reducing errors, improving model design, and increasing confidence that the ML model is built on well-understood data.
 We first load and visualize the data to gain understanding of dataset, features & distributions through Histograms, Scatter plots, Boxplots, Violin plots, and features relationship uisng Correlation matrix, Covariance matrix, and Pairplots.
 Understanding of data facilitates in selection and application of appropriate ML techniques in the data analysis.